-If the testing or use of our products harms people, we could be subject to costly and damaging product liability claims.
+If the testing or use of our products harms people, or is perceived to harm them even when such harm is unrelated to our products, we could be subject to costly and damaging product liability claims.

 The testing, manufacturing, marketing, and sale of drugs for use in people expose us to product liability risk.
 Any informed consent or waivers obtained from people who enroll in our clinical trials may not protect us from liability or the cost of litigation.
 We may also be subject to claims by patients who use our approved products, or our product candidates if those product candidates receive regulatory approval and become commercially available, that they have been injured by a side effect associated with the drug.
-We may face product liability claims and be found responsible even if injury arises from the acts or omissions of our third-party fill/finish or other providers.
+Even in a circumstance in which we do not believe that an adverse event is related to our products or product candidates, the related investigation may be time consuming or inconclusive and may have a negative impact on our reputation or business.
+We may face product liability claims and be found responsible even if injury arises from the acts or omissions of third parties who provide fill/finish or other services.
 Our product liability insurance may not cover all potential liabilities or may not completely cover any liability arising from any such litigation.
 Moreover, in the future we may not have access to liability insurance or be able to maintain our insurance on acceptable terms.